 Interest income is recognised in the income statement on the accrual basis for all interest bearing instruments using the effective yield method.
 Interest income from loans is not accrued if a loan becomes impaired.
 In subsequent periods, any interest received on impaired loans is accounted for on a cash basis.
-Interest income includes interest earned on the term deposit.
+Interest income includes interest earned on term deposits.